How Much Should I Feed My Puppy? A Complete Puppy Feeding Guide with Chart

 Puppies need puppy food.
 Feeding puppies a complete and balanced puppy food ensures they get the proper nutrition to develop and grow into healthy adult dogs.

 Puppy foods are formulated with a balance of nutrients to help puppies grow up healthy and happy.
-Look for protein-rich formulas to support their growing muscles.
-Carbohydrates supply the energy active and playful puppies need, while calcium supports developing teeth and bones and DHA helps support healthy brain and vision development.
+Look for formulas rich in high-quality proteins to support their growing bodies.
+Fat and carbohydrates supply the energy active and playful puppies need, while calcium supports developing teeth and bones and DHA helps support healthy brain and vision development.

 Feeding Puppies Large & Small